 As his journey went on, mom eventually got into drug rehab, the children when to stay with their grown sister, and our journey with him continued as he grew to a jr. leader and eventually a teen mentor.

-His sophomore year in college he was on the football and wrestling team doing well and had a bright future in sports.
+His sophomore year in high school he was on the football and wrestling team doing well and had a bright future in sports.
 Earning good grades and studying hard also earned him a spot in the future career program at the school.
 He applied and during his senior year he was accepted into the fire fighting academy.

 This little guy didn't have much of a chance in life without intervention and a program designed to help children succeed.